katlass/Machine-Learning/README.md

 - **`ML Custom Functions.ipynb`**
   Contains reusable custom functions for machine learning pipelines.
 - **`backup`**
-  Backup of important data or models.
+  Backup of important data and models.
-- **`README.md`**
-  Provides an overview and guide for the repository.

 ## Key Features
 - Predictive modeling for use cases such as heart disease prediction, spam detection, and MNIST classification.